 The pill dispenser can handle numerous medications and schedules.
 And membership in this program gets you the very cool, complementary service of automatically filling your prescription, so you never run out.

-We extensively test, experience and order from each health service we review.
-Our review of the Hero pill dispenser is no different.
-We try our best to give you, our readers, an unbiased exploration of at-home health services, free of marketing jargon or gimmicks.
-We evaluate the service based on our adherence to quality, the latest medical evidence and health standards, and a simple question: would we use the product or service ourselves if it weren’t part of our job, and would we recommend it to family and friends?
+Our team has spent over 57 hours testing and researching Hero and its close competitors to give you an unbiased exploration of your options, free of marketing jargon or gimmicks.
+Through a thorough and deliberate approach to every product we encounter, we evaluate services based on adherence to quality, the latest medical evidence and health standards, and a simple question: would we buy the product or service ourselves if it weren’t part of our job, and would we recommend it to family and friends?

 Hero has several aims: